southernclaim/peque/README.md

-# peque
+# Peque Lang

-TODO: Write a description here
+Peque is a tiny programming language created in Brazil by Iago Dórea.

 ## Installation